MaazXQureshi/ece1724webproject/proposal/proposal.md

 ### Advanced Features

 - **User authentication and authorization**
-  - The platform will implement secure login and role-based access control, controlling access between community members and event organizers.
+  - Secure login and role-based access control are implemented to manage community members and event organizers roles, ensuring that users can only access features relevant to their role.
 - **API integration with external services**
-  - Email notification system to send announcements, updates or reminders to users who have subscribed to a volunteering event
+  - The platform will be integrated with an email API to send announcements, updates or reminders to users who have subscribed to a volunteering event.
   - Google Maps or equivalent API to show accurate event locations (lower priority, time permitting)

 ### Technical implementation approach